UWNetworksLab/uProxy-obfuscators/vagrant/README.md

 This directory contains a vagrant-powered build environment for uTransformers.

-Once you have vagrant and a 32-bit vagrant Linux VM installed named ```ubuntu-14.04-i386``` you can type ```vagrant up``` in this directory and it will kick off the full build process.
-The result of this build process is a directory in ```vagrant/uTransformers``` with a fully-build version of this software.
+Once you have vagrant and a 32-bit vagrant Linux VM installed named ```ubuntu-14.04-i386``` you can type ```vagrant up``` in this directory to start the build process.
+The product of this build process is the directory ```vagrant/uTransformers```.

 ### Why use vagrant?

-* Building uTransformers currently does not work on 64-bit systems.
-Specifically, GMP does not build.
+* Building uTransformers is difficult on 64-bit systems.
+Specifically, GMP does not successfully compile on 64-bit systems with emscripten.
+This requires further investigation.
-* Emscripten requires a lot of special flags, and changes to the software in order to get all uTransformers dependencies to build correclty.
+* Emscripten requires special hacks.
+As an example, we have to build everything from source, and we have to have special compile/configure flags for all dependencies.
-* Reproducibility.
+* Vagrant makes it easy to document and reproduce the build process.

 Building
 --------